Summer is here, but we won’t stop cranking out new features. Here is a new batch of exciting additions to our CDP!

 - Webhooks now also support SOAP responses.

-- The Google AdWords Customer Match Connection was updated to add country codes to phone numbers for more precise customer matching.
+- The Google Ads Customer Match Connection was updated to add country codes to phone numbers for more precise customer matching.

 A Sneak Peek of Features to Come